-e² studio, CS+ and High-performance Embedded Workshop, our integrated development environments, are easy to use, scalable to match your development needs, have a proven track record, and fully support the RX family.
+e² studio and CS+, our integrated development environments, are easy to use, scalable to match your development needs, have a proven track record, and fully support the RX family.
 They enable you to handle everything from coding and building to evaluation and verification.

 They provide the necessary environment for all stages of the RX application development process and are backed by comprehensive support services, enabling customers to develop new systems in less time.